Rogue One Series: Galen Erso and Bodhi Rook

 And these themes are only further developed by Galen's decision to trust Bodhi with the key message for Saw Gerrera...

 II.
 Bodhi Rook: The Man Who Will Not Lie

 Bodhi is the first lead Arabic actor in Star Wars, and he brings to life the Imperial pilot that we know as Bodhi Rook.
-Not unlike Robert Vaughn's character in the original Magnificent Seven, Bodhi doesn't get as much screen time as some of the other members of the group, but his story as a character is nonetheless compelling and powerful for the theme and purpose of the movie.
+Not unlike Robert Vaughn's character in the original Magnificent Seven, Bodhi doesn't get as much screen time as the other members of the group, but his story as a character is nonetheless compelling.

 And it is at this pivotal time that Bodhi meets Galen Erso, and Galen gives him a critical mission: warn Saw Gerrera that the Empire is building a powerful new weapon, and find my daughter to help the Rebellion destroy it.
 Bodhi gives up everything to pursue this mission: he runs from the Empire, would be treated as a traitor if he is caught, and will be a marked man on the run for the rest of his life.

 And when he does switch sides, he finds that not everyone among the rebels will accept him with open arms.
 He is imprisoned by Saw, put through an intense form of mental torture (which thankfully we are spared as the audience), and yet he still remains convinced: he must get the information to the right hands.

 While it irritated me the first time I saw it (mostly because I was like, "Come on, man: tell them what you know so they can alert Jyn!"), I love the scene in the prison cell where Bodhi is rapidly repeating the same line: "I'm the pilot."
 While definitely a nervous reaction from having his mind broken, it's also the thing he holds onto: he's the pilot who came to deliver the message.
 It's become the core of who he is, and his defining attribute.